-We held our Annual Meeting of Stockholders on May 27, 2004.
+We held our Annual Meeting of Stockholders on May 24, 2005.

-The stockholders elected Emmanuel Gill as Class I director, for a three-year term expiring at the 2007 Annual Meeting of Stockholders and upon the election and qualification of his successor.
+The stockholders elected Steven Berns and Timothy E. Bixby as Class II directors, in each case for a three-year term expiring at the 2008 Annual Meeting of Stockholders and upon the election and qualification of his successor.

-The stockholders approved the amendment and restatement of the LivePerson, Inc. 2000 Stock Incentive Plan.
+The stockholders approved an amendment to the LivePerson, Inc. Amended and Restated 2000 Stock Incentive Plan, which increases the number of options granted to non-employee directors under the automatic option grant program.

-The stockholders ratified the appointment of KPMG LLP as our independent public accountants for the fiscal year ending December 31, 2004.
+The stockholders ratified the appointment of BDO Seidman, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2005.